 My son announced he was not returning to college

-In May, we drove down to help him haul all of his things back home.
+In May, we drove down to help him haul his things back home.
 He sat with us in a local trendy pub downtown and had something to say, “I don’t think I’m coming back next year.”
 A numbing sensation spread from my gut to my fingertips.

 I LOVED college; one of my favorite places to tour is college campuses.
-I went to UCLA, and my husband to UC Davis.
+I went to UCLA, and my husband went to UC Davis.
 I taught high school English when he was born.
 I never anticipated this.
 My kids would be college-educated.

 “I don’t want to sit in an office.
 It’s not who I am.
 I’m considering getting my welding certification and doing wildland fire fighting next summer.
 I can make really good money.”

 I looked at my husband, the calmest person on the planet (he would not be commiserating in my shock).
-So I took a deep breath, listened, and asked questions.
+So, I took a deep breath, listened, and asked questions.
 Some questions irritated him…but they were meant to.
 I wanted him to think through all the different scenarios and imagine a job that wasn’t in an office but still needed a college degree.
 I asked him if he’d just give it three more years and assured him THEN he could do whatever he wanted.

 But when I said, “three more years,” I could see that it sounded like a prison sentence in his eyes.
 “I think it’s a waste of money for a piece of paper.
 I can work now.
-The Guys I work with at the restaurant have their engineering degrees and can’t even get a job.
+The Guys I work with at the restaurant have engineering degrees and can’t even get a job.
 Even my professors agree with me.”

 My mind was in overdrive, but I tried speaking sparingly because I was an adult and talking to my son.
 Or what I like to refer to as an adult-ish son.
 The last thing I wanted was for him to shut down or shut us out.
 And I didn’t want to turn an about-face on how we’d parented him his whole life.

 A friend used to joke God had a cookie-cutter with our last name on it because our four boys look so much alike.
-But, they are their own unique selves, and we’ve tried our best (I’m sure we failed at times) to parent them differently based on their (sometimes quirky) personalities.
+But they are their own unique selves, and we’ve tried our best (I’m sure we failed at times) to parent them differently based on their (sometimes quirky) personalities.

 His preschool teacher once said, “You know, he marches to the beat of his own drum.”
 This was confirmed when he refused to stand and dance as I waved my arms from the audience, trying to get him to participate in a preschool performance.